JiachenDuan/applemap/README.md

        -  App.js  // have the router configuration
        -  Package.json  // has all the dependency and scripts to run the start/build

+Build and run:

+  1. cd applemap
+  2. npm run build
+  3. npm install -g serve   //skill it if already installed it or similar server
+  4. serve -s build/

 I wrote this project sometime during the weekend, it is not perfect, it may have some bugs here and there, just to demonstrate my front end skill.